cbkow/umpv/README.md

 ### Sidebars and annotations

 ![full interface](images/umpv012.jpg)
+>Video notes and annotations work by creating a hidden `.umpv` folder next to the video to store screenshots and jsons for each note.
+Deleting the note will empty the folder.
+If you reveal hidden files in Windows Explorer, you can navigate the note structure manually.

 ![annotation](images/umpv011.jpg)
 Adjust line width, Select colors (before you select the tool), Pen, Erase, Arrow, Textbox, Undo, Redo, Revert to original image, Save edits/annotations, Close.